theeraio/theeraio.github.io/README.md

 # theeraio.github.io
 The Era I Owe

 This is a social experiment.
-That is slowly getting under way.
+This is a concecpt in [edge computing](https://en.wikipedia.org/wiki/Edge_computing).
+This is slowly getting under way.
 Stay tuned...

 ## Getting a page on theera.io